• Home

 Published in August 18th, 2008

-Posted by louise in Journalism
+Posted by Louise in Journalism

 No Comments

-My favourite student journalist (although, strictly speaking, he’s now graduated with top marks) is Dave Lee.
-Dave has wasted no time in setting up a blog ring for young journalists – TNTJ.
+Tweet My favourite student journalist (although, strictly speaking, he’s now graduated with top marks) is Dave Lee.
+Dave has wasted no time in setting up a blog ring for young journalists - TNTJ.
 This has all the makings of a great venture, knowing Dave.
 So here’s a quick toast to their future success.
-Chin chin!
+Chin chin! [...]

 Bookmark It

-Add to Bloglines Add to Del.icio.us Add to digg Add to Fark
+Add to Buzz Add to Del.icio.us Add to digg Add to Facebook Add to Google Bookmarks

 Hide Sites